Yuriy Zorin

-Yuriy Zorin (Юрий Зорин; born September 4, 1947) is a former Russian track and field athlete who participated in world athletics representing the Soviet Union in the late 1960s and 1970s.
+Yuriy Andreyevich Zorin (Юрий Зорин; born September 4, 1947) is a former Russian track and field athlete who participated in world athletics representing the Soviet Union in the late 1960s and 1970s.
 He specialized in the 400 metres hurdles with an eight place at the 1972 Summer Olympics and the 400 metres, winning a bronze medal in Vienna at the 1970 European Indoor Championships in Athletics.
 He also won a gold medal in the 4 × 200 m relay with fellow Russian athlete Aleksandr Bratchikov, among others.